 - Prohibition of the sale of alcohol at a price below the total of duty plus VAT - (on and off sales/supply)

-Information on the mandatory conditions, a calculator for duty plus VAT , the Home Office's updated Statutory Guidance, guidance on selling alcohol responsibly and good practice examples and an example of an age verification policy.
+Information on the mandatory conditions, a calculator for duty plus VAT, the Home Office's updated Guidance on Banning selling alcohol below the cost of duty plus VAT, guidance on selling alcohol responsibly and good practice examples and an example of an age verification policy.
 Please note that the mandatory conditions are effective whether or not they physically appear on your licence.

 Please note that the licensing authority may be required by law to disclose to the appropriate authorities, from time to time, further information relating to applications and licences for the purposes of law enforcement and the prevention of fraud.